meganz/mpenc_doc/README.rst

 Multi-Party Encrypted Messaging Protocol
 ========================================

-This repository contains a progress report on the `mpEnc` protocol suite, an effort towards an end-to-end secure private group messaging protocol, with security properties similar to the popular two-party `OTR` protocol, as well as some additional features and properties useful for groups.
+This repository contains a design document on the `mpEnc` protocol suite, an effort towards an end-to-end secure private group messaging protocol.
+It has security properties similar to the popular two-party `OTR` protocol, as well as some additional features and properties useful for groups.

 Building
 --------